nanoFAB Policy Manual

 - Invoices are generated on a project specific basis and mailed to the project principle investigator (PI).
 PIs are responsible for ensuring their group members are aware of which project they are to charge against.
 Multiple projects can be created for a single PI.

-- Equipment rates for projects are based on academic, academic-industrial, or industrial rate schedules.
-These schedules are applied to the project at the time of their creation.
+- Equipment rates for projects are based on posted Canadian academic, non-academic, industry or subscription rate schedules.

-- Invoices submitted to University of Alberta PIs can be paid by internal speed code through completion of a U of A Indent form.
+- Invoices submitted to University of Alberta PIs can be paid by internal speed code by following the instructions provided with the invoice.

 - It is the responsibility of every PI to ensure timely and proper payment of nanoFAB Invoices.
 Invoices will be considered outstanding if not paid 30 days after receipt of the following quarter invoice.